 The second part of the installations in the Musashino Woods at the Higashi Tokorozawa Park is the Resonating Trees.
 Or for its full name: Autonomous Resonating Life – Liquified Light Color, Sunrise and Sunset .
 As the ovoid change color, so do the trees.
 The lighting creates a dramatic effect in the woods.
 If you are visiting in summer though, I recommend you wear long trousers and / or bring mosquito repellant.
 As it is a natural wood, there are mosquitoes galore!

 The park is open from Wednesdays to Mondays, and two Tuesdays a month.
 It is closed on the first, third and when applicable, fifth Tuesday of the month.
 It is also closed when there is heavy rain and / or strong winds.
 From September 23rd 2023 the Higashi Tokorozawa TeamLab will only open on Saturdays, Sundays and public holidays.
-There was a time when they used to close the park due to bad weather and you have a pre-booked ticket for that date, you can use your ticket for up to three months after.
-They announce on their Twitter account if the installations would be closed at night, but there Twitter isn’t that active anymore!
+There was a time when they used to close the park due to bad weather, but they don’t seem to be doing that in 2023.
+They used to announce on their Twitter account if the installations would be closed at night, but there Twitter isn’t that active anymore!

 Acorn Forest Cost